Rafael Devers Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays give up the third-fewest home runs in baseball (143 total, one per game).
+- Rays pitchers combine to surrender the third-fewest home runs in baseball (145 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.